MA, MSW, LCSW, LICSW, ATR-BC, CTT

 My specialty is working with individuals who have experienced trauma.
 This includes interpersonal trauma such as neglect, domestic violence, rape or sexual and physical abuse.
-I also work with individuals who are survivors of war, natural disasters, significant losses, and medical illnesses.
+I also work with individuals who are survivors of war, refugees, survivors of natural disasters, those dealing with significant losses, and medical illnesses.
 Some of the symptoms that I treat include depression, anxiety, dissociation, PTSD, eating disorders, and relationship difficulties.

 My approach supports the integration of mind and body by bringing awareness of affect (feeling states) to the surface while engaging the client's thoughts, beliefs, inner strengths, and resources.
 I am actively involved in sessions and believe that the client has within themselves all that is needed to heal.
 Some sessions are entirely spent talking, while other sessions may include movement, art-making, music, and/or various other expressive and experiential modalities.
 How we work depends on the client.
 In most sessions, while there is a story to talk about, we focus on the here-and-now experience.
 I strive to bring awareness of the present sensations and feelings into the session.
 I believe that it is through this kind of dynamic engagement that trauma will heal.
 My role can be described as a "compassionate witness" who facilitates self-awareness in the individual and supports the creation of a positive and happier life outlook.